sofyacalvin/ECE3400-Group3/docs/milestones/Milestone4.md

     }
 ```

-This data is collected on the robot and sent via radio to the base station.
+This data is collected on the robot and will be sent via radio to the base station.

-Once the robot has reached an intersection, it checks for treasures.
-Within DFS, it checks for walls in order to add squares to the frontier--this is when we also update the _walls_ variable.
-Its update to the walls depends on its orientation, as in Milestone 3.
+At every intersection, Brooklynn is programmed to check for the presense of treasures.
+Within DFS, she also checks for walls in order to add squares to the frontier--this is when we also update the _walls_ variable.
+Her update to the walls depends on its orientation, as in Milestone 3.
 Shifting the data as usual, the packet is sent through radio.
 The receiving Arduino receives the data and sends it to the FPGA through SPI.

 ![Treasure mounts](../images/milestone4/mounts.png)